Exploring Duluth’s History: Greenwood Cemetery

 The Lost & Forgotten

-Being a “pauper” cemetery, Greenwood served as a place of rest for folks with no means of proper burial, those who were unknown or unclaimed (sadly including many children/babies), and Tuberculosis patients in facilities such as Nopeming Sanatorium.
+Being a “pauper” cemetery, Greenwood served as a resting place for folks with no means of a proper burial, those who were unknown or unclaimed (sadly including many children), and folks who lost their lives to tuberculosis in facilities such as The Nopeming Sanatorium.

 “We want to do the right thing for the people buried here.
 Their passing likely attracted little attention, and so, by offering this blessing, we will pay tribute to them in recognition that their lives mattered and we have not forgotten them.”

-Steve’s quote got me thinking… is there a record of people buried there?
-I wanted to know more.
+Steve’s quote got us thinking… is there a record of people buried there?
+We wanted to know more.